zilliztech/zdoc/versioned_docs/version-byoc/tutorials/faqs/faq-cluster.md

     If you are attempting to connect to your cluster, you also need to ensure that you have turned off any VPN/Proxy connections, obtained your public IP address (private IP addresses simply do not work), and added that IP address to the whitelist for the clusters you want to connect to.

-### Why can’t I connect to the cluster after the cluster is created?{#why-cant-i-connect-to-the-cluster-after-the-cluster-is-created}
+__Why can’t I connect to the cluster after the cluster is created?__

 You can identify the problem by following these steps: